-The Complaint brings forth claims for violations of the Securities Exchange Act of 1934 against Covetrus (the “Company”), and certain of its senior executives.
-The Complaint alleges that Defendants made false and/or misleading statements, as well as failed to disclose material adverse facts about the Company’s business, operations, and prospects on behalf of all persons or entities that purchased or otherwise acquired Covetrus common stock from the start of regular-way trading on February 8, 2019 through August 12, 2019.
+The Complaint brings forth claims for violations of the Securities Exchange Act of 1934 against Covetrus, Inc. (“Covetrus” or the “Company”), and certain senior executives of Covetrus.
+The Complaint alleges that Defendants made false and misleading statements, as well as failed to disclose material adverse facts about the Company’s business, operations, and prospects on behalf of all persons or entities that purchased or otherwise acquired Covetrus common stock from the start of regular-way trading on February 8, 2019 through August 12, 2019.

 Covetrus sells and distributes products and software for veterinarians.
 The Company was formed through the spin-off and merger of the Henry Schein Animal Health business (“HSAH”), a sixty-five-year-old veterinary supply chain, distribution, and software business, and Vets First Choice (“VFC”), a privately-held start-up that developed an online pharmacy solution for veterinary clinics.
 Among other things, the Complaint alleges that during the Class Period, Defendants made a series of misrepresentations regarding purported successful integration of HSAH and VFC and HSAH’s supply chain business and technology platform.

 Unknown to investors, Defendants’ statements were false and misleading.
 At the time of Defendants’ statements, Covetrus was unintegrated and wholly fragmented, leading to disappointing sales figures.
 Furthermore, the HSAH supply chain infrastructure and software platforms were antiquated, fragmented, and in need of substantial investments.